pjmcar23/latin102profile/quiz2.md

 > Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-> Eurytion came to the wedding with his brothers, who were violent Centaurs.
+> Eurytion came to the wedding with his brothers, who were violent Centaurs.❌**You've flipped the sentences: keep sentence 1 as the main clause.**

 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
 > Deanira was promised in marriage to Eurytion, who Dexamenus was afraid of.

 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
-> Eurytion, who's brothers were centaurs, expected to marry Deianira.
+> Eurytion, who's❌ (**who's == "who is"**) brothers were centaurs, expected to marry Deianira.

 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
-> Hercules killed Nessus, who tried to rape Deianira.
+> Hercules killed Nessus, who tried to rape Deianira.❌ **You've flipped the sentences: keep sentence 1 as the main clause.**

 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-> Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.
+> Nessus gave Deianira a vial of blood, by whom Hercules was poisoned by.❌ **Not English yet.**

 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
 > In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-> Hercules shot the eagle, who devoured Prometheus' heart, dead with his arrows.
+> Hercules shot the eagle, who devoured Prometheus' heart, dead with his arrows.❌

 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
 > Lycus, who was killed by Hercules, tried to kill Megara and her sons Therimachus and Ophites.

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
-> Apollo refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.
+> Apollo refused to give Hercules, who stole a tripod from the temple at Delphi, an oracle.❌

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-> Juno drove threw Hercules, who killed his own wife Megara, into a fit of madness.
+> Juno drove threw Hercules, who killed his own wife Megara, into a fit of madness.❌

 ## Part 3: Latin relative clauses

 For each sentence in the previous section:

-1. translate the relative pronoun into Latin
+1. translate the relative pronoun into Latin❌ **Find the case by the function of the pronoun in the relative clause.
+They aren't all subjects.**
 > 1. qui
 > 2. qui
 > 3. qui